-- Sufficient liquidity; - No trading restrictions on individuals or entities that would otherwise meet the exchanges eligibility requirements to trade; - Real-time price discovery; - Limited or no capital controls; - Transparent ownership including a publicly owned ownership entity; - Applicable legal and regulatory compliance; - Be a US-domiciled exchange or a non-US domiciled exchange that is able to service US investors; - Offer programmatic spot trading of the trading pair; - Reliably publish trade prices and volumes on a real-time basis through APIs; - No undisclosed restrictions on deposits or withdrawals from user accounts; - Must have a publicly known ownership entity; and - Have KYC, AML and other policies designed to comply with relevant regulations that might apply to it, or its users based on relevant jurisdictions.
+- Sufficient USD liquidity relative to the size of the listed assets; - No evidence in the past 12 months of trading restrictions on individuals or entities that would otherwise meet the exchange's eligibility requirements to trade; - No evidence in the past 12 months of undisclosed restrictions on deposits or withdrawals from user accounts; - Real-time price discovery; - Limited or no capital controls; - Transparent ownership including a publicly owned ownership entity; - Publicly available language and policies addressing legal and regulatory compliance in the US, including KYC (Know Your Customer), AML (Anti-Money Laundering) and other policies designed to comply with relevant regulations that might apply to it; - Be a US-domiciled exchange or a non-US domiciled exchange that is able to service US investors; and - Offer programmatic spot trading of the trading pair, and reliably publish trade prices and volumes on a real-time basis through Rest and Websocket APIs.

 A Digital Asset Exchange is removed from the Constituent Exchanges when it no longer satisfies the Inclusion Criteria.
 The Index Provider does not currently include data from over-the-counter markets or derivatives platforms among the Constituent Exchanges.
 Over-the-counter data is not currently included because of the potential for trades to include a significant premium or discount paid for larger liquidity, which creates an uneven comparison relative to more active markets.
 There is also a higher potential for over-the-counter transactions to not be arms-length, and thus not be representative of a true market price.
-ETC derivative markets are also not currently included as the markets remain relatively thin.
-While the Index Provider has no plans to include data from over-the-counter markets or derivative platforms at this time, the Index Provider will consider IOSCO principles for financial benchmarks, the management of trading venues of ETC derivatives and the aforementioned Inclusion Criteria when considering whether to include over-the-counter or derivative platform data in the future.
+BCH derivative markets are also not currently included.
+While the Index Provider has no plans to include data from over-the-counter markets or derivative platforms at this time, the Index Provider will consider IOSCO principles for financial benchmarks, the management of trading venues of BCH derivatives and the aforementioned Inclusion Criteria when considering whether to include over-the-counter or derivative platform data in the future.

-The Index Provider and the Sponsor have entered into the index license agreement, dated as of February 1, 2022 (the "Index License Agreement"), governing the Sponsor's use of the Index Price.
+The Index Provider and the Sponsor have entered into the index license agreement, dated as of February 1, 2022 (as amended, the "Index License Agreement"), governing the Sponsor's use of the Index Price.
 Pursuant to the terms of the Index License Agreement, the Index Provider may adjust the calculation methodology for the Index Price without notice to, or consent of, the Trust or its shareholders.
 The Index Provider may decide to change the calculation methodology to maintain the integrity of the Index Price calculation should it identify or become aware of previously unknown variables or issues with the existing methodology that it believes could materially impact its performance and/or reliability.
 The Index Provider has sole discretion over the determination of Index Price and may change the methodologies for determining the Index Price from time to time.
 Shareholders will be notified of any material changes to the calculation methodology or the Index Price in the Trust's current reports and will be notified of all other changes that the Sponsor considers significant in the Trust's periodic or current reports.
-The Trust will determine the materiality of any changes to the Index Price on a case-by-case basis, in consultation with external counsel.
+The Sponsor will determine the materiality of any changes to the Index Price on a case-by-case basis, in consultation with external counsel.